 Rear leg rings support your pet from underneath.
 And are positioned for your pet to comfortably relieve themselves.
 For dogs with a long tail, simply place your dog’s tail over the back bar of the wheelchair to keep it from being soiled.

-Not only can go to the bathroom while using their Walkin’ Wheels, but it may help them to go!
+Not only can they go to the bathroom while using their Walkin’ Wheels, but it may help them to go!
 Injured and disabled dogs tend to be less active which can impact their internal functions.
 Once they are in their wheelchair, they are standing upright and moving more.
 This encourages their body to function correctly and relieve themselves more naturally.

 5. Wheelchairs Aren’t Just for Dogs Anymore!